These tips will help allergy sufferers spring into tree season with ease.

 Start allergy shots

 If you’re experiencing allergy symptoms, one option is to get tested and then receive ongoing allergy shots.
-While allergy shots won’t be effective for this season, they will offer a long-term solution, Culp adds.
+While allergy shots won’t be effective for this season, they will offer a long-term solution, Babe said.